-Whether you are visiting as a tourist or a sports enthusiast traveling for 2019 Rugby World Cup or 2020 Tokyo Olympics, it is likely that the frenzy of major urban centers of Japan will get you to head.
-Rest assured, you can escape for a day and breathe the fresh air of open sea even staying in one of the largest cities on the planet, and it takes only one 70 minutes from central Tokyo.
+Whether you are visiting as a tourist or a sports enthusiast traveling for 2019 Rugby World Cup or 2020 Tokyo Olympics, it is likely that the frenzy of major urban centers of Japan will get to your head.
+Rest assured, you can escape for a day and breathe the fresh air of open sea even staying in one of the largest cities on the planet.
+A visit to Enoshima takes only 70 minutes from central Tokyo.

 Swim in the ocean near the city

 Katase Higashihama, which is officially recognized as the closest beach to Tokyo, is the perfect place for sunbathing, and lounging on the hot summer sand.
 Like almost everything focuses on convenience in Japan, Japanese beaches have dedicated space for taking a shower, changing clothes or even drinking and eating.
 Whether you are more relaxed with family or activities with friends, there is something for everyone: Katase Beach offers various sports activities such as surfing, windsurfing or even paddle boarding lessons.
 You will find the majority of companies offering these activities on the main road along the beach.